 A typical DSLR camera only sees light reflected from the scene.
-It makes assumptions about the brightness and colour of the illumination in order to work out the exposure.
+It makes assumptions about the brightness and color of the illumination in order to work out the exposure.

 The only way to know the correct exposure for sure, is to use a light meter.
 This calculates an appropriate shutter speed and aperture based on the light falling onto the scene rather than the light reflected from it.

-Different light sources vary not just in brightness but in the distribution of the colours they emit too.
-Just as you sometimes need to compensate an incorrect exposure value, you also need to compensate for different colour tints in the light so that a white object really does appear white.
+Different light sources vary not just in brightness but in the distribution of the colors they emit too.
+Just as you sometimes need to compensate an incorrect exposure value, you also need to compensate for different color tints in the light so that a white object really does appear white.
 This adjustment is called ‘setting the white balance’.

-The term ‘colour temperature’ derives from the effect of heating up a ‘black body’ (one that reflects no light) until it begins to glow.
-As the temperature increase, the colour of the light will change from a dull red through orange and on to a blueish white.
+The term ‘color temperature’ derives from the effect of heating up a ‘black body’ (one that reflects no light) until it begins to glow.
+As the temperature increase, the color of the light will change from a dull red through orange and on to a blueish white.
 This is expressed in degrees Kelvin.